Ankle joint surgery: regaining mobility with an artificial ankle joint

 Which ankle prosthesis?

 The artificial ankle replacement can usually be implanted without cement.
 This depends on the manufacturer's specifications.
 The type of prosthesis chosen by us is implanted without cement and offers the option of a replacement ankle prosthesis if it has become loose after years.
-The "shelf life" of an ankle prosthesis is currently ten years on average.
+The "durability" of an ankle prosthesis is currently ten years on average.

 Our medical team